Sharon Hart

 Sharon Hart is an esteemed American higher education administrator who served as president of Northern Marianas College from 2011 to 2016 and RIT Kosovo from 2016 to 2019.
 Her career has been characterized by her work in securing institutional accreditation, focusing degree programs on the needs of the workplace, addressing student affordability, and in academic leadership.
-In addition, Dr. Hart has served as a U.S. diplomat, most recently with USAID Jordan from 2024-2025.
+In addition, Dr. Hart has served as a U.S. diplomat, most recently with United States Agency for International Development in Jordan from 2024–2025.

 Education

-Hart holds a bachelor's degree from Michigan State University,a master's degree from Indiana State University, and a PhD from the University of Illinois.
-She earned her Ph.D. from the University of Illinois, where her dissertation focused on the role of women in non-traditional careers and salary disparities.
-She completed the Management of Lifelong Education Institute at Harvard Graduate School of Education.
+Hart holds a bachelor's degree from Michigan State University,a master's degree from Indiana State University, and a PhD in education from the University of Illinois Urbana-Champaign in 1995.
+She earned her Ph.D. from the University of Illinois Urbana-Champaign, where her dissertation focused on the role of women in non-traditional careers and salary disparities.
+She completed the Institute for Management and Leadership in Education (MLE) in 1993 at Harvard Graduate School of Education.

 Career

 Hart was a K-12 teacher, department chair, college faculty member, Dean, and Vice President.
 Her early career included the presidency of Middlesex Community College in Middletown, Connecticut.
 She resigned from this role on January 19, 2000, which followed an April 1999 vote of no confidence from faculty who were concerned that her focus on vocational training would be detrimental to academic programs.
 She also worked as the vice president for academic and student affairs at Northcentral Technical College in Wisconsin.

 For six years, Hart was the president of North Dakota State College of Science (NDSCS) in Wahpeton, North Dakota.
 During her time at the institution the college successfully retained accreditation, implemented a long-term strategic plan, increased student enrollments, and opened new degree programs.
 Hart resigned in September 2006.